jae1911/BlockX/README.md

 > WARNING: THIS MOD ISN'T READY YET AND IS MISSING IMPORTANT FEATURES, DO NOT USE

+What this mod can and cannot do:
+- It can block specific individual assets (textures, meshes, documents, ect)
+- It CANNOT block a user (use the builtin block function)
+- It CANNOT block a whole avatar (use the builtin hide function)
+- It CANNOT completely block an object or world (unless every. single. asset. is in the blocklist but this would lead to more issues)

 ## How does it work?

 ### Blocklists